RedisGears/RedisGears/docs/examples.md

 # RedisGears Examples
 The following sections consist of various [recipes](overview.md#recipe) and basic examples showing the uses for RedisGears.

-To contribute your own example or recipe (and get the credit for it), click the "Edit this page" button at the top to submit a Pull Request.
+To contribute your example or recipe (and get the credit for it), click the "Edit this page" button at the top to submit a Pull Request.

 ## Recipes
-This is a list of RedisGears recipes that can be used as is or as an inspiration source.
+This is a list of RedisGears recipes that can be used as-is or as an inspiration source.

 | Recipe | Description | Author | License | URL |
 | --- | --- | --- | --- | --- |